Real-Time Human Reconstruction and Animation using Feed-Forward Gaussian Splatting: Method

 where $w_j$ are the skinning weights associated with joint $j$, and $\mathbf{G}_j(\theta)$ is the world transformation matrix of joint $j$.
 This differentiable transformation allows us to explicitly bind generated 3D primitives to the parametric surface.

-\textbf{Pose Image Map.} A critical challenge in feed-forward human reconstruction is establishing correspondence between the sparse input views and the underlying 3D geometry.
-We adopt the \textit{Neural Texture} and \textit{Pose Image} mechanism proposed in HumanRAM.
-We define a learnable neural texture $\mathcal{T}$ as three orthogonal feature planes $\mathcal{T}_{xy}, \mathcal{T}_{xz}, \mathcal{T}_{yz}$ in the canonical space of SMPL-X. For any point $\mathbf{v}$ on the canonical surface, a texture feature $F(\mathbf{v})$ is sampled via bilinear interpolation:
+\textbf{Pose Image Map.} Establishing 2D-3D correspondence is a critical challenge in feed-forward human reconstruction.
+We adopt HumanRAM's \textit{Neural Texture} and \textit{Pose Image} mechanism.
+We define a learnable neural texture $\mathcal{T}$ via three orthogonal planes $\{\mathcal{T}_{xy}, \mathcal{T}_{xz}, \mathcal{T}_{yz}\}$ in the canonical SMPL-X space.
+For any point $\mathbf{v}$ on the canonical surface, a texture feature $F(\mathbf{v})$ is sampled via bilinear interpolation:

-To inform the network about the subject's pose in the input images, we rasterize these neural features onto the input viewpoints~\cite{thies2019deferred}.
-Specifically, the registered SMPL-X mesh is rendered to produce a correspondence map, which is then used to sample the neural texture $\mathcal{T}$, resulting in a Pose Image Map $\mathbf{F}_{pose} \in \mathbb{R}^{H \times W \times C}$.
-These maps align the semantic identity of the canonical body with the pixel space of the input images, guiding the network to disentangle appearance from pose.
+To encode the subject's pose, we rasterize these features onto the input viewpoints~\cite{thies2019deferred}.
+Rendering the registered SMPL-X mesh produces a correspondence map used to sample $\mathcal{T}$, yielding a Pose Image Map $\mathbf{F}_{pose} \in \mathbb{R}^{H \times W \times C}$.
+These maps align the canonical body's semantic identity with the input pixel space, guiding the network to disentangle appearance from pose.

 \textbf{Canonical T-pose \cite{pavlakos2019expressive}.} Unlike image-space methods that reconstruct directly in the target view, we define our prediction target in a shared \textit{Canonical T-pose} space.
 This space corresponds to the zero-pose configuration of the SMPL-X model ($\theta = \mathbf{0}$).
 By predicting geometry in this neutral frame, we ensure that the generated 3D asset is disentangled from the specific pose observed in the input images, facilitating consistent animation across novel poses.